cristianbuse/VBA-FastDictionary/Implementation.md

 There are 2 reasons why such code was not used in this repository:
 1) it would require an additional .bas module - the design goal was to have a single class with zero dependencies
 2) it adds an extra function call (stack frame) which impacts performance especially when dealing with millions of keys

+##### Scripting.Dictionary heap issue

+The initial approach was to have a fake Scripting.Dictionary instance for each instance of this repo's Dictionary.
+However, this unveiled another Scripting.Dictionary bug which was mentioned briefly before.
+Luckily, while testing this Dictionary on parsing a JSON file of 12MB size which required tens of thousands of Dictionary instances, it was found that there is a serious speed impact which is only noticeable when using multiple instances.
+After further investigation and testing, it seems that each Scripting.Dictionary instance (real or fake) must read the hash size from the heap (and also the compare mode) for any key being hashed, and this becomes a problem for multiple instances.
+This was easily confirmed by moving the storage of the fake layouts into a global array of UDTs inside a standard .bas module, which immediately solved the issue and improved speed about 6-7 times.

+For this Dictionary, the fix was obvious - keep a single fake instance in the default ```Dictionary``` instance and access it from all the other instances.
+This was fixed in [2a39d61](https://github.com/cristianbuse/VBA-FastDictionary/commit/2a39d6183c4de3581d6d87794ec2dc25b3cf5dd4).
+Presumably, if using only one instance, the same heap location is accessed each time and there must be some caching involved because the issue does not occur.

+However, this cannot be fixed for Scripting.Dictionary and it now becomes clear why it is not suitable for work that involves multiple instances, like parsing a JSON.

+Each instance of this Dictionary uses a fake array of ```Collection``` type (one element) which is set to read the single fake Scripting.Dictionary instance from the default/predeclared Dictionary instance.
+Also there is a fake array of type ```Long``` (two elements) which allows each Dictionary instance to read/write compare mode and locale ID into the single fake instance.
+See the ```Private Type Hasher``` struct and the ```InitHasher``` method.

+### Rehashing and Metadata

+The goal for this Dictionary was to efficiently adapt the hash table size to any number of key-item pairs.
+To achieve this goal, the following decisions were made:
+- all hash values are stored (until key is removed or replaced).
+This requires that the hashes have a good distribution and do not rely on the hash table size
+- all hash values are combined with data type metadata in the upper bits of the hash so that when comparing hash values we are comparing types in the same instruction
+- sub-hash values are computed based on the full hash and the current hash table size.
+These are the ones used to find the correct hash group/bucket and also the position within the group

+There is no rehashing in the real sense of the word.
+Still, the method called when the hash table needs to grow is named [```Rehash```](https://github.com/cristianbuse/VBA-FastDictionary/blob/ae95c6e909625c3d95328f64bb3e01a2232485fc/src/Dictionary.cls#L415-L443).
+The sub-hashes are the only parts being recomputed, based on the full hash, when the hash table needs to grow in size.